Luther Bible: Official church revisions

 In 1863, the Deutsche Evangelische Kirchenkonferenz (EKD, German Protestant Church Conference) decided to prepare a revision of the Luther Bible.
 Linguistic modernisation was avoided.
 The explicit aim was to produce a standardised text in which obviously incorrect passages were carefully corrected.
 The editing lasted until 1892, when the edition was confirmed by the EKD and published by the Bible societies.

 Shortly after the first revision, the EKD realised that the Luther Bible contained too many archaisms and that the spelling did not conform to the current rules.
 With the introduction of the Duden in the German Reich, a binding spelling system was taught in schools for the first time.
 So it was unacceptable that the Luther Bible, of all things, deviated from this.
 The text was carefully modernised and adopted and the second official church revision was published in 1912.

 The Bible societies were of the opinion that the text was still completely outdated and that the Luther Bible could therefore lose its character as a popular book, but the First and Second World Wars hampered editorial work.
 Partial revisions were made in 1956, 1964, 1970, and 1975.
 In 1976, "Luther NT", a very modern version of the New Testament, was published, but it met with much opposition, so that the translation had to be revised again.
 In 1984, the third official church revision of the Luther Bible was then completed and published.
 This version was adapted to the new German orthography in 1999.
 Here also some revisions have taken place, e.g., Weib changed to Frau.
-Despite the revisions, the language is still somewhat archaic and difficult for non-native speakers who want to learn the German language using a German translation of the Bible.

 In 2017, on the 500th anniversary of Reformation Day and the posting of the Ninety-five Theses, the fourth official revision of the Luther Bible was published.
 This is the translation currently in use.
 Some of the text that had been toned down in previous revisions has, in this revision, been reverted to Luther's stronger formulations.
 The Apocrypha were extensively revised.
 The Septuagint, the old Greek translation of the Old Testament, was used throughout for the translation of the Apocrypha.
 As a result, the numbering of the verses had to be revised in some cases.

+Despite revisions, the Luther Bible remains challenging for non-native speakers learning German.
+For this purpose, the 2021 BasisBibel (Basic Bible) is recommended; it uses simple, short sentences and basic vocabulary while maintaining a highly precise translation.